kwoding/testingboss/content/blog/client-test-model-for-rest-api-testing/index.md

 ## Conclusion

 The separation of concerns is a great coding principle which, just like any other good coding principles, should be applied to test code.
-When implementing REST API tests, a logical separation would be that the test should only contain the steps/actions and the assertions.
-The part to perform the actual http requests should be abstracted into a so-called client.
+When implementing REST API tests, a logical separation would be that the test only contains the steps/actions and assertions.
+The part to perform the actual http requests can be abstracted into a so-called client.
 In this way, the tests are concise and the client(s) are easily extendible and reusable in other tests.